 This is for me an autumn/winter cake.
 I wouldn’t even consider making it in spring or in summer.
 All the ingredients make me think of frosty wetter, of fallen leaves getting already sticky on the ground, frozen grass in the morning and cold hands.
 And then coming home, putting some logs in the chimney, making a cup of hot coffee, cutting yourself a nice piece of cake and just enjoying the silence.
 Well, if your kids are in kindergarten, otherwise enjoying their chatter.

-And another plus point for this cake: you’d have a hard time finding one that’s easier and faster to make.
+And another plus point for this Hazelnut Chocolate Cake: you’d have a hard time finding one that’s easier and faster to make.
 Just weigh your ingredients, mix for 1 or 2 minutes and bake.
 One bowl, one loaf pan and 2 small mixer paddles to clean.

 - 100 g/ 1 cup dried breadcrumbs